How many tabs do you have open in Chrome right now? Five? Eight? Fifteen? You are not alone.

 - Open up a website you would like to view in a window like I’ve shown.
 Webmail for example.

-- Click the three horizontal dots in the top right corner of the Chrome browser.
+- Click the three vertical dots in the top right corner of the Chrome browser.

 - Click More tools

-- Give the icon that will be create a name
+- Give the icon that will be created a name

 - Make sure that Open as window is checked